History and Mission

 In the spring of 2007, EXCEL went through more changes.
 The Lectures & Debates committee was reformed into the Special Events (now University Events) committee allowing the group to broaden its programming and work closely with other organizations and departments.
 The former secretary and membership director positions were combined into a new vice president position.
 Because the name ‘EXCEL’ had become so recognizable throughout the campus the organization kept the name and simply dropped the periods.

 Although it's gone through many transitions throughout an illustrious history, EXCEL's purpose remains the same: bringing students together to provide quality programs for the campus and surrounding community.
 Each committee is responsible for planning its own set of events and activities; however, the General Body meetings are designed to provide a diversity of opinions about each program that utilizes student fee monies.
 It is every member's responsibility to understand the purpose of each program and talk to student-peers to see if there is an interest or need for the program.
 Each committee's job is to research proposed programs and coordinate the events.
 We encourage all members to actively participate in all events sponsored by EXCEL Campus Activities.

-- Jack the Giant Slayer (Free Outdoor Movie)
+- Barbershop: The Next Cut (Free Outdoor Movie)